 - Add the bacon.
 Cook for 2-3 minutes or until fragrant.
 Add the chicken and brown gently for a couple of minutes.
 Add garlic and cook for 30 seconds.
 I like to stir quite frequently so nothing sticks too much and all the flavors combine nicely!

 - Add cream, wine, and mustard.
 Stir till combined on medium heat, then simmer for 30 minutes or until the sauce mixture thickens slightly.

-- When the sauce has started to thicken, bring a pot of salted water to a boil.
+- When the sauce has started to thicken, bring a large pot of salted water to a boil.
 Cook your chosen pasta in the salted boiling water according to the packet’s instructions.
 I generally work on 100g of pasta per person, so for this recipe, I cook 400-500g of pasta.
 Don’t forget to add a little reserved pasta water (a couple of tablespoons) to add to the sauce

 - Add cooked pasta to the creamy sauce and mix thoroughly.
 Finish with a good sprinkle of freshly grated quality grana padano/parmesan, and some sliced spring onions.
 Season with salt and pepper.

 A large frying pan or shallow casserole pan is essential.
-Because you are going to simmer the sauce for a while, a heavy-based pan will stop the cram from sticking and burning to the base.
+Because you are going to simmer the sauce for a while, a heavy-based pan will stop the cream from sticking and burning to the base.
 I usually cook this boscaiola pasta in my Le Creuset 30cm cast iron shallow casserole.

 A pasta pot or large saucepan to cook the pasta in as well as a cooks knife and chopping board.